-- Reading your papers aloud, a useful strategy for both revising and proofreading, will often help identify areas of concern in your writing that you might otherwise miss.
+- Reading your papers aloud, a useful strategy for both revising and proofreading will often help identify areas of concern in your writing that you might otherwise miss.

-- To sharpen your proofreading skills, try reading your paper from the last sentence backward to the first.
+- To sharpen your proofreading skills, try reading your paper from the last sentence back to the first.
 You might also transfer each sentence of your draft to a list form so that you can look at sentences individually.
-These techniques allow you to focus on finding careless mistakes, such as fragments, comma splices, and lack of subject-verb agreement.
+These techniques allow you to focus on finding careless mistakes, such as fragments, comma splices, and a lack of subject-verb agreement.

 Grammar, Punctuation, and Sentence Structure

 If you need help with basic English skills (grammar, punctuation, sentence structure, mechanics, paragraph development, etc.), ask your instructor to submit a RISE referral form to firstname.lastname@example.org.
 The Writing Center receptionist will enter you in the RISE TutorTrac system for the course in which you received the referral, and you may then use the RISE service for help with fundamentals for the rest of the semester as long as you are enrolled in the course.